maimous/Explore-The-House/README.md

 * The constructor sets the name field, which is the read-only Name property.
 * The public Exits field is an array of Location references that keeps track of all of the other places that this location connects to.
 * The base Description property returns a string that describes the room, including the name and a list of all of the locations it connects to (which it finds in the Exits[] field).
 Its subclasses will need to change the description slightly, so they’ll override it.

+&nbsp;
+## 02 Add the Room class
+* The Room class inherits from Location and adds a private field for the decoration.
+Its constructor sets the field.
+* The Room class will override and extend Description to add the decoration.